-Lattice Mast - (Preferred design)
+Tree Mast - (Alternative 1 - Preferred design and location)

-A lattice mast is a viable option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers, is cheaper to construct than a monopole or pine tree design and is considered as the preferred alternative.
+A 25m high tree mast is a viable option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers, and causes the least visual impact as the site is located adjacent to some tall mature trees adjacent to the site.
+A lattice mast is also considered as an alternative.
+However, the lattice mast would have a higher visual impact than a tree mast.